RazanAlmouh/pdsnd_github/README.md

 credit to https://github.com/Aritra96/bikeshare-project.git

 ## dedication
-this project is dedicated to hisham L. abonjim
+this project is dedicated to my husband hisham L. abonjim
 ## credits
 to my husband hisham